Minionguyjpro/Optia/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for Purpur
+about: Suggest an idea for Optia
 ---

 <!--
-  Thank you for filling out a feature request for Purpur!
+  Thank you for filling out a feature request for Optia!
 Please be as detailed as possible so that we may consider and review the request easier.
   We ask that you search all the issues to avoid a duplicate feature request.
 If one exists, please reply if you have anything to add.
-  Before requesting a new feature, please make sure you are using the latest version and that the feature you are requesting is not already in Purpur.
+  Before requesting a new feature, please make sure you are using the latest version and that the feature you are requesting is not already in Optia.
 -->

 ## Is your feature request related to a problem?